alleyinteractive/mantle/docs/README.md

 ### [Test Framework](./testing/testing.md)

-Use the independent Mantle Test Framework to make your code testable and unit tests simple to write.
-Supports a drop-in replacement for core testing framework that will run faster and allow IDE-friendly assertions.
+Use the independent Mantle Test Framework to make writing unit tests simpler than ever.
+Supports a drop-in replacement for WordPress core testing framework that will run faster and allow IDE-friendly assertions.
+Runs PHPUnit 9.5+ out of the box.

 </div>